felipemarques001/task-management-api/README.md

-## Task Management API
+## Task-People Management API
-This is an API made by me that manages tasks and people management in teams.
+This is an API made by me that manages tasks and people in teams.

 ## Technology